Skidmore College: Academics

 Students are also encouraged to take their education outside of the classroom with internships.
 These can be taken for credit and can be completed throughout the academic year; nearly 85% of students participate in an internship during their Skidmore career.
 Opportunities for these internships are highly publicized both by the departments themselves and by the career center.

-Due to the definition of degrees by New York State, Skidmore cannot accredit all departments with a Bachelors of Science.
+Due to the definition of degrees by New York State, Skidmore cannot accredit all departments with a Bachelor's of Science.
 A B.S. is given to those students majoring in art (studio), dance, dance-theater, education, exercise science, business, social work, and theater.
 The distinction rests in the number of hours of "non-liberal arts" courses allowed toward the 120 credit hours needed for graduation, 60 for a B.S. and 30 for a B.A.
 These "non-liberal arts"-designated courses are considered by the college to be of a professional nature.